griffinpinney/griffinpinney.github.io/_pages/puzzles.md

 <details>
   <summary><strong>🕵️‍♂️ Lovatts Daily Cryptic Crossword</strong></summary>
   <p>
     This is an <a href="https://lovattspuzzles.com/online-puzzles-competitions/daily-cryptic-crossword/" target="_blank" rel="noopener noreferrer">online cryptic crossword</a> from Australia.
-The art of cryptic crossword solving was originally taught to me by my ninth grade teacher and, has stuck with me ever since.
+The art of cryptic crossword solving was originally taught to me by my ninth grade teacher, and has stuck with me ever since.
 My rule is to never seek outside help; if I don't know the meaning of a word, I have to work it out from context.
   </p>

   <div><strong>Starting July 2025</strong>, I’ll begin recording:</div>
   <ul>
     <li>My solving stats, including current streak and best time</li>
-    <li>The best clues I encounter, including an explanation of their solution</li>
+    <li>The best clues I encounter, including an explanation of their solutions</li>
   </ul>

   <hr>